docsforadobe/premiere-plugin-guide/docs/transmitters/transmitter-basics.md

 Naturally there is some latency between the time the host sends frames to be displayed on the output, and the time it can actually be displayed.
 Use tmVideoMode.outLatency to specify the latency.
 For example, if a transmitter specifies 5 frames of latency, when the user starts playback, the host will send 5 frames of video to the transmitter before sending StartPlaybackClock.
 This allows time for the transmitter to send frames to the hardware output in advance, so that the hardware output will be in sync with the monitor in the host application UI.

 When the user is scrubbing in the timeline, send the video frames as fast as possible to the output.
-The host application UI will not wait for the hardware output to catch up, and currently as of

-6.0.1 there may be a noticable latency.
-To reduce the scrubbing latency as much as possible, when scrubbing or stopped the transmitter should cancel any frames it has pending to immediately display the new one.
+The host application UI will not wait for the hardware output to catch up, and there may be noticable latency.
+To reduce the scrubbing latency as much as possible, cancel any pending frames to immediately display the new one.

----

-## Dog Ears

-Turn on dog ears to view statistics about the frames being sent to the transmitter.
-This is useful to view information such as pixel formats and much more.

-!!! note
-    This mode may result in duplicate PushVideo calls made for a single frame.

 ---